belle2/basf2/svd/doc/dbstore.rst

 Simulation Calibrations
 -----------------------

 In simulation, sensors are grouped by type (L3, origami, backward, forward) and by side (u/P, v/N).
-Sensors in the same group share the same calibration constats.
+Sensors in the same group share the same calibration constants.

 .. _svdchargesimulation: